 He joined Man GLG in 2011 as co-manager of the Japan CoreAlpha fund.
 He took over as lead manager in January 2021, after former lead manager Stephen Harker and co-manager Neil Edwards announced their retirement.
 Atherton worked alongside Harker for over a decade, using the same value and contrarian investment philosophy, though it's a style he's used throughout his career.

-The managers aim to keep buying and selling to a minimum, but we’d expect this to increase if the market rises strongly.
-And we’ve seen this in practice over the past year.
+This discipline tends to mean the managers invest in relatively few companies, so each one can make a significant contribution to returns, although it increases risk.
+It also means the managers aim to keep buying and selling to a minimum, but we'd expect this to increase if the market rises strongly.
+We've seen this in practice over the past year.

-They also integrate a focus on environmental, social and governance (ESG) factors into their investment process.
-Working closely with the in-house Responsible Investment team, they can identify companies that use more sustainable practices and those that don’t.
-A low ESG score isn’t necessarily a reason for them not to invest though, providing that company can demonstrate what they are doing to improve, like reducing their emissions for example.
+The team have fully integrated ESG analysis into their investment process.
+They work closely with the in-house Responsible Investment team, identifying companies that use more sustainable practices and those that don't.
+A low ESG score isn't necessarily a reason for them not to invest though, providing that company can demonstrate what they are doing to improve, like reducing their emissions for example.

 This fund usually has an ongoing annual charge of 0.90%, but we've secured HL clients an ongoing saving of 0.10%.
 This means you pay a net ongoing charge of 0.80%.